East Reading

 East Reading is a main locality (or informal subdivision) of the town of Reading in the English county of Berkshire.
-Its centre is known as Cemetery Junction, after Reading Old Cemetery.
+It is centred around Cemetery Junction, named after Reading Old Cemetery.

 Extent

 The locality has no formal boundaries; the name is generally used to refer to the area within the borough boundaries to the east of the commercial centre, next to and to the south of the canalised River Kennet, north of Whitley, west of Earley and east of Katesgrove.
 As such it includes the relatively densely populated area of Newtown, as well as the areas around London Road and Earley Road, Cemetery Junction and Wokingham Road as far as the borough boundary at The Three Tuns.

 The locality is in the borough of Reading, including all of Park ward together with parts of Abbey, and Redlands wards.
 East Reading is currently in the Reading Central parliamentary constituency.

 Education

 The University of Reading's London Road Campus are narrowly within the locality's western boundary, whilst the university's main Whiteknights Campus is on the southern boundary.
 Both Reading College and the Thames Valley University are squarely within the informal confines, as is Reading School.